The Ottawa Booth Centre Addiction Services reduce barriers for people seeking addiction treatment. We welcome you to apply if you are:

 · Incarcerated and seeking treatment for addictions

-Read about our Stabilization and Anchorage residential programs in our Stabilization Brochure or Anchorage Brochure.
-They are located in a shelter setting on George Street in Ottawa’s downtown core.
+Read about our Anchorage residential program in our Anchorage Brochure.
+Located in a shelter setting on George Street in Ottawa’s downtown core.

-For more about our medication policies at Stabilization and Anchorage click here.
+For more about our medication policies at Anchorage click here.

 Anchorage Residential Treatment Program